questdb/questdb-connect/README.md

 pip install -e '.[test]'
 ```

-[QuestDB 7.1.2](https://github.com/questdb/questdb/releases), or higher, is required and must be up and running.
+[QuestDB 7.1.2](https://github.com/questdb/questdb/releases), or higher, is required because it has support for
+implicit cast String -> Long256, and must be up and running.
 You can start QuestDB using the docker commands bellow.

 ## Docker commands